Beetles

 Color: Reddish-brown

-Shape: Oval-shaped body with a narrow and elongated snout, short and elbowed antennae, and 6 legs
+Shape: Oval-shaped body with a narrow and elongated snout, spotted elytra, bent antennae, and 6 legs

 Black vine weevils are garden pests that feed on a variety of ornamental plants.